 A biennial fellowship of $10,000 awarded to a mid-career choreographer.

-The Australian Dance Council—Ausdance has for nearly forty years led, inspired, supported and informed the Australian dance community.
+The Australian Dance Council—Ausdance has for over forty years led, inspired, supported and informed the Australian dance community.

 For the first time in a generation, the arts are claiming space in the lead-up to a federal election.
 While ‘jobs and growth’ and ‘putting people first’ are dominating the debate, after 18 months of cuts, despair and confusion, the arts community is coming together and calling for our voices to be heard.